Nigerian company develops application for blocking stolen phones

 The News Agency of Nigeria (NAN) reports that available data showed that in 2016 alone, over 400,000 phones were stolen in the UK, with a good number of them shipped abroad for resale.

-The data also showed that many of the stolen phones were first sold to criminal gangs who tried to access them for information that could be used to hack the bank accounts of their owners, before selling them to end-users.
+The data also showed that many of the stolen phones were first sold to criminal gangs who tried to access them for information that could be used to hack bank accounts of their owners, before selling them to end users.(NAN)

 Comments